The Importance of GTINs in Your Product Feed

 If you're the producer and need to add GTINs to your own products, you can simply buy them from GS1 in either bundles or individually.
 After the transaction, they will email the GTINs to you.

-All in all, the importance of GTINs cant'e be understated - and whether we like it or not, they're here to stay and you need to have them included in your feed to compete on even terms.
+All in all, the importance of GTINs can't be understated - and whether we like it or not, they're here to stay, and you need to have them included in your feed to compete on even terms.

 So if you don’t have them in your feed already, it is about time you make the investment.
 It can seem like a daunting task, but just remember that thousands of retailers have done it before you and if they were able to, so are you.